thatvirdiguy/thatvirdiguy.github.io/_posts/2026-07-06-threat-modeling-101.md

 - Exploiting insufficient validation to bypass file restrictions.
 - Uploading oversized files to exhaust system resources.

 Notice that we're no longer thinking in abstract terms.
 We're discussing concrete ways an attacker could abuse the feature being designed.
-That's the essence of story-driven threat modelling.
+That's the essence of story-driven threat modeling.

 Once you've identified plausible threat scenarios, the final step is deciding what should be done about them.